catseye/Samovar/doc/Samovar.md

 facts.

 A special "wildcard" variable, `?_`, matches any term, and does not unify.
-It cannot appear in the text or the consequent of a rule.

     scenario UntilHoldBrick {
       [actor(?_),item(?_)]  There was an actor and an item.  [~actor(Ignatz)]